 “24K DEEP DAY MOISTURISER CREAM 53g℮1.86fl.oz | Vitamin C & E | Green Tea This delicate moisturiser melts on the skin to help make those tiny dry areas disappear without the oily residue.
 Not only will you look good but feel good as well.
 The moisturiser helps reduce the appearance of fine expression lines to restore softness, smoothness, and natural glow of your skin.”

-I also tried the 24K anti ageing eye serum price £198 and the 24K deep peeling which is £98.
-Now let me tell you they were all high performing products and the packaging was just how I like it.
+I also tried the 24K anti ageing eye serum priced £198 and the 24K deep peeling which is £98.
+Now let me tell you they were all high-performing products and the packaging was just how I like it.
 The products I tried were at the lower end of the price range and I could have spent a whole lot of money there.

 The promoter (not salesman) that looked after me was called Edi and he treated me with respect and was also very charming.
 He also told me about the beauty treatments that they carry out there and made it clear that there were some great packages he could offer if I wished to make a purchase.
 Sadly I only have public sector pay so I had to decline.
 I brought my sample with me though and I’ll give it a try and let you know what I think in a future post.

 So, if you’re looking for some pampering and escapism then a little time spent in Orogold on the Kings Road would be a good thing!
 It certainly lifted my spirits.

 How did you spend your Sunday afternoon?
 I’d love to hear.